on-device-ai/microAI/README.md

 # microAI
 This project is the early software development of our ODA-1000 product.
 Therefore, this project is conceptual, trying to integrate MicroPython and TensorFlow Lite for Microcontrollers on Embedded Linux for the initial development and teaching of TinyML technology.
 Like all Embedded systems, Embedded Linux differs from Desktop or Server Linux in that it is a customized and restricted system.
-Although the two technologies integrated into this project are using for microcontrollers, it should be appropriate to apply them to embedded Linux in a "crossover" manner.
+Although the two technologies integrated into this project are using for microcontrollers, it should be appropriate to apply them to Embedded Linux in a "crossover" manner.
 One factor is that the microcontroller is a more restricted system and will encounter many difficulties in the early development phase.
 The Embedded Linux system with more resources can be used as a product prototype and used for evaluation or demonstration.
 This project base on the "[CAM-C1126S2U smart dual-lens camera module](http://en.t-firefly.com/product/dev/camc1126s2u.html)" for the following reasons: